dshanske/indieweb-post-kinds/readme.txt

 == Future Plans ==

 	* Contextual response box, hiding/changing options based on Kind selected.
 Example, an RSVP that shows Yes/No/Maybe.
-	* Finish rewrite object oriented rewrite
 	* Support Micropub plugin
-	* Turn Kind Meta functions into class that also uses post meta as an alternative to the Kind taxonomy to derive types by checking for post meta types other than mf2_cite.
-	* Add parsing capability from Indie-Webactions plugin into Post Kinds in a way to avoid duplication.
 	* Validate inputs based on type